-The Mob Museum is a modern-day museum that is highly experiential and interactive.
-Told from both the side of organized crime and that of law enforcement, this fascinating history in America is brought to life through one-of-a-kind artifacts, interactive touch screens and unique displays to interact with law enforcement and organized crime tools.
-For example, visitors can shoot a simulated Tommy gun, listen to real FBI surveillance tapes on wiretapping equipment or take part in FBI weapons training.
-The Museum also feature some of the most iconic artifacts in Mob history including the wall from the St. Valentine’s Day Massacre in Chicago.
+Guests can shoot a simulated Tommy gun, listen to real FBI surveillance tapes on wiretapping equipment or take part in FBI weapons training.
+The Museum also features some of the most iconic artifacts in Mob history including the wall from the St. Valentine’s Day Massacre in Chicago.

 When did The Mob Museum open?

 The Museum opened on Valentine’s Day, Feb.
 14, 2012.
-The opening coincided with the anniversary of the St. Valentine’s Day Massacre in Chicago back in 1929 in which several members of Bugs Moran’s gang were lined up along the brick wall of a warehouse, shot and killed by Al Capone’s gang.
+The opening coincided with the anniversary of the 1929 St. Valentine’s Day Massacre in Chicago where several members of Bugs Moran’s gang were lined up along the brick wall of a warehouse, shot and killed by Al Capone’s gang.

 What famous names from history are associated with The Mob Museum?

-Artifacts, multimedia displays and interactive exhibits provide an insider’s look into many of organized crime’s biggest names, including, Alphonse Capone, Dion O’Bannion, George “Bugs” Moran, Charlie “Lucky” Luciano, Meyer Lansky, Benjamin “Bugsy” Siegel, Sam Giancana, Joe Bonanno, Frank “Lefty” Rosenthal, Mickey Cohen, Tony Cornero, Tony Spilotro, John Gotti, Whitey Bulger and Virginia Hill to name a few.
+Artifacts, multimedia displays and interactive exhibits provide an insider’s look into many of organized crime’s biggest names, including Al Capone, Dion O’Bannion, George “Bugs” Moran, Charlie “Lucky” Luciano, Meyer Lansky, Benjamin “Bugsy” Siegel, Sam Giancana, Joe Bonanno, Frank “Lefty” Rosenthal, Mickey Cohen, Tony Cornero, Tony Spilotro, John Gotti, Whitey Bulger and Virginia Hill to name a few.

-The Museum is also working with the FBI and many famous undercover agents who made a career of fighting the Mob, including legendary agents Joe Pistone, who infiltrated the Mob posing as a small time jewel thief, Donnie Brasco and Cuban-born Jack Garcia who successfully ingrained himself into the Gambino crime family.
+The Museum also features FBI, IRS and other famous undercover agents who made a career of fighting the Mob, including legendary agents Joe Pistone, who infiltrated the Mob posing as a small time jewel thief, Donnie Brasco, Mike Malone and Cuban-born Jack Garcia who successfully ingrained himself into the Gambino crime family.